-Through portfolio-building assignments, students learn how to solve real-world visual communication problems.
+Through hands-on projects-based learning, students practice solving real-world visual communication problems in the classroom.
 Our students graduate from Parkland College with a portfolio that is creative, professional, and demonstrates a high level of craftsmanship.
-Students also gain real-world experience through our internship program.
+Students also gain additional real-world experience through our internship program.

 Parkland offers seven tracks in the graphic design and interactive design programs:

 - AFA in Art & Design (Graphic Design Focus)

 This transfer degree is designed for students who wish to earn a Bachelor's degree at a four-year institution.
 By special arrangement with the University of Illinois and Illinois State University, students who complete this degree at Parkland can transfer to either school as a junior majoring in graphic design.
 Students who wish to pursue this "2+2" arrangement should consult with the Graphic Design Program Director for advisement.
-Course work includes 32 hours in general education courses, 22 hours in art studio courses, 9 hours of graphic design courses (see Parkland's Art & Design catalog pages).
+Course work includes 32 hours in general education courses, 22 hours in foundation art studio courses, and 9 hours of graphic design courses (see Parkland's Art & Design catalog pages).

 - AAS in Graphic Design

-The Design concentration is recommended for students interested in producing creative visual communication for print and web.
-Course work includes 45 hours of graphic design, web design and related courses plus 18 hours of general education courses (see Parkland's Graphic Design catalog pages).
+The traditional Graphic Design degree is recommended for students interested in producing creative visual communication for print and web.
+Course work includes 45 hours of graphic design, web design and related courses plus 18 hours of general education courses (see Parkland's Graphic & Interactive Design catalog pages).